 The idea that the activities of the legislature should also be open to challenge in the courts developed more recently, and can be seen as a consequence of the theory of the separation of powers.
 The establishment of constitutions dividing the powers of the state between different bodies raised the question of who was to police the boundaries of their competence.
 So the idea emerged that legislative activity should also be subject to judicial review.
-It was first established in the United States in 1803, in the case of Marbury v Madison, but for a long time it was confined to the US.
+It was first established in the United States in 1803, in the case of Marbury v Madison,2 but for a long time it was confined to the US.
 In Europe, judicial review of legislation was thought to be incompatible with the sovereignty of the monarch, and where monarchies were replaced by popular sovereignty, it was thought to be incompatible with democracy.
-In almost all European countries, it required the experience of twentieth century dictatorship to overcome the old reservations.
+In almost all European countries, it required the experience of 20th century dictatorship to overcome the old reservations.3

 Britain remains an exception: judicial quashing of legislation continues to be regarded as incompatible with the sovereignty of the Queen in Parliament.
-That exception is however qualified by the European Communities Act 1972, under which the courts cannot apply legislation where to do so would be incompatible with Britain's obligations as a member of the European Union, and The idea that the courts should be able to hear complaints that the government is acting unlawfully, by means of what lawyers call judicial review, is far from new, but it has developed in importance and scope as the activities of government have grown and impinged increasingly on citizens' lives.

-4 "The only exception to date has concerned the exclusion from the right to vote of convicted criminals serving a sentence of imprisonment.
-Reform of the law in question has been controversial. by the Human Rights Act 1998, which allows the courts to make declarations that legislation is incompatible with fundamental rights.
-Parliament has almost always responded by amending the legislative provisions declared incompatible.
+That exception is however qualified by the European Communities Act 1972, under which the courts cannot apply legislation where to do so would be incompatible with Britain's obligations as a member of the European Union, and by the Human Rights Act 1998, which allows the courts to make declarations that legislation is incompatible with fundamental rights.
+Parliament has almost always responded by amending the legislative provisions declared incompatible.4

 Judicial review of the acts of the government and the legislature-what I shall call constitutional adjudication-has also become established elsewhere in the world, promoted by two factors above all.
 The first was the ending of the colonial era, and the consequent need for new constitutional arrangements.
 That resulted in the establishment of constitutions, usually containing provisions guaranteeing fundamental rights, provisions defining the relationships between the different arms of the state, and provisions enabling the courts to enforce the constitution.
-The second factor was the establishment of international codes of human rights in the wake of the abuses committed by some states during the twentieth century.
+The second factor was the establishment of international codes of human rights in the wake of the abuses committed by some states during the 20th century.
 Many countries have ratified treaties establishing such codes and have implemented them in their domestic law.
 One aspect of these codes is a guarantee of judicial independence.